 The fact that there has not been a clear cut definition of consciousness and the fact that there is no empirical measure that exists to test its presence, most thinkers have argued, is as a result of the problem of consciousness.
 This general problem of consciousness they believe, has made empirical test intrinsically impossible.
 This notwithstanding, several test have been developed which attempts to provide operational definitions to consciousness.
-Some of these tests have been extended in the area of determining whether machines and non human animals can demonstrate through certain behaviours, by passing certain tests, be elevated to the class of the conscious.
+Some of these tests have been extended in the area of determining whether machines and non-human animals can demonstrate through certain behaviours - by passing certain tests - be elevated to the class of the conscious.
 We shall in this section of the study consider a few of the tests which top the chart in the study of consciousness.

-5.1.The Turing Test
+The Turing Test

 The Turing test, most often than not, has been conceived as a test for consciousness, or some kind of behavioural tests for the presence of mind, thought or intelligence in simple minded entities.
 The test (Turing Test) is named after a computer scientist Alan Turing who was the first to design the test.
-It is actually a test designed to proof whether computers could satisfy the requirement which will allows individuals brand them with the quality of "intelligence" consequently, the test have often been cited in discussions of artificial intelligence.
+It is actually a test designed to proof whether computers could satisfy the requirement which will allows individuals ascribe www.discovery.org.in/ds.htm © 2015 I to them the quality of "intelligence".
+Consequently, the tests has often been cited in discussions of artificial intelligence.
 The test is simply based on "the limitation Game".
-A human conducting the experiment tries via the use of a computer keyboards, communicates with two others, one a computer and the other, an individual who is presumed conscious.
+A human conducting the experiment tries, via the aid of a computer keyboard, tocommunicates with two others, one a computer and the other, an individual who is presumed conscious.
 The mode of communications among the trio will be without voice such that none of the participants will know the person communicating at a point in time.
-If at the end of the conversation, the human is unable identify who in particular made which comment or contribution, the computer is at this stage presumed to have passed the test (Turing test) thereby certifying the operational definition for intelligence and consciences.
+If at the end of the conversation, the human is unable to identify who in particular made which comment or contribution, the computer is at this stage presumed to have passed the test (Turing test) thereby certifying the operational definition for intelligence and consciences.